Octane/jsCore/README.md

 ####lib.request.script()

-`lib.request.script` loads a JavaScript file from the server request, then execute it, returns the promise
+`.script()` loads a JavaScript file from the server request, then execute it, returns the promise
 ```javascript
 lib.request.script({
     url:     String,